JunYuHuang/top-chess-cli/README.md

 ## Features

+- Supports all standard chess moves including special moves such as the following:
+  - En-passant (pawn) captures
+  - Pawn promotions
+  - Castling
 - Save as many in-progress games as desired when in-game as `save_<unique_integer_id>.yaml` YAML files in the `/saves` folder.
 - Load from any existing game save file.
 <!-- - TODO: Allow the human player to play against a simple AI computer player. -->